ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 ## Application generation

-Let's start by creating a fresh folder for the application:
+Let's start by creating a new folder and run JHipster with the vuejs blueprint:

 ```bash
 mkdir vuejs-app